blindfirst/web-blockeden-home/docs/sui/index.md

 ## Sign Up

-If you don't have an account yet, please [create a Block Eden account](https://blockeden.xyz/dash/sign-up/) first.
+If you don't have an account yet, please [create a BlockEden.xyz account](https://blockeden.xyz/dash/sign-up/) first.

-## Create a Block Eden access key
+## Create a BlockEden.xyz access key

 You'll need access keys to call our APIs.
 Here is how to get them.